Post-Baccalaureate Programs: Everything You Need to Know

 1. Does the applicant demonstrate qualities that are desirable in a physician?
 If so, which ones?

-The applicant demonstrates perseverance when that the nursing assistant position is not enough and she needs to continue with her original plan of becoming a doctor.
+The applicant demonstrates perseverance when the nursing assistant position is not enough, and she needs to continue with her original plan of becoming a doctor.

 Definitely about the applicant.
-All details are in service to conveying why this person should be admitted to the post bacc program, even when other characters are invoked.
+All details are to convey why this person should be admitted to the post-bacc program, even when other characters are invoked.

 3. Could anyone else have written this paragraph, or is it unique to the applicant?